 - Practice stress relief.
 Stress will increase your body’s cortisol hormone, which will often disrupt the balance of all other hormones in your body, including those related to appetite and hunger.
-Find new ways to relieve stress such as deep breathing or yoga, or make changes in your life to permanently eliminate stress-inducing factors.
+Find new ways to relieve stress such as deep breathing or yoga or make changes in your life to permanently eliminate stress-inducing factors.

 Rock Creek Wellness offers bioidentical hormone replacement therapy for both men and women who need help maintaining their hormone levels.
-Our pellet hormone program is designed for patients seeking a quick and affordable entry to bioidentical hormone therapy in Kansas City.
+Our hormone replacement therapy program is designed for patients seeking a quick and affordable entry to bioidentical hormone therapy in Kansas City.
 Contact us today at 913-727-7700 to request a free consultation.